TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 We Say: The Automaxx Windmill (DB-400) 400W 12V Wind Turbine Generator Kit is a great little addition to any home that wants to power something small, such as a pond pump or outside lighting.

-The turbine is very easy to install, and the fact you can use it in conjunction with solar panels makes it even more versatile.
+The turbine is very easy to install, and the fact that you can use it in conjunction with solar panels makes it even more versatile.

 I was impressed with the quality of the materials used, and the weather-resistant seal helps to protect against the elements.